GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Empirical Studies

-Furthermore, we adjust the reduction rate from values corresponding to only one node per class to values that cause OOM on large datasets and present the results in Figure~\ref{fig:reduction_ratio}.
-While Figure~\ref{fig:reduction_ratio} generally shows a positive correlation between performance and the reduction rate, we have three unique findings that are not observed in vision dataset condensation~\cite{cui2022dc}: (1) GC methods can still perform well when the Instance Per Class (IPC) is as low as 1; (2) Unlike in the CV domain, GC methods cannot scale to larger IPC values due to OOM issues; (3) Structure-based GC methods are more susceptible to OOM than structure-free methods.
+\textbf{Obs.
+3: GC outperforms image dataset condensation at the same reduction rate but struggles to scale effectively at larger reduction rates, where image dataset condensation excels.} We adjust the reduction rate from values corresponding to only one node per class to values that cause OOM on large datasets and present the results in Figure~\ref{fig:reduction_ratio}.
+We use the image condensation benchmark DC-bench~\cite{cui2022dc} as an analogue to our work in the graph domain.
+The image condensation is also trying to synthesize a much smaller number of images from original dataset while maintain the downstream task performance like image classification.
+While Figure~\ref{fig:reduction_ratio} generally shows a positive correlation between performance and the reduction rate, we have two unique findings that are not observed in vision dataset condensation~\cite{cui2022dc}: (1) GC can perform well even when condensing the graph to a single instance per class (IPC=1), whereas image condensation techniques can suffer a performance drop of 50\% under similar reduction rates~\cite{cui2022dc}.
+(2) Unlike in the image domain, GC methods cannot scale to larger IPC values due to OOM issues.
 We foresee the need for more scalable GC techniques, particularly those structure-based ones.
-In addition, our results indicate some instability of structure-free GC, as shown by $r$=0.5\% on Reddit for GEOM and $r$=1.25\% on Arxiv for GCondX.
+In addition, our results indicate some instability of structure-free GC, as shown by $r$=0.5\% on \textit{Reddit} for GEOM and $r$=1.25\% on \textit{Arxiv} for GCondX.

-\textbf{\underline{Key Takeaway 1:}} {Compared to structure-based methods, structure-free methods are more efficient while still performing well.} \\ \textbf{\underline{Key Takeaway 2:}} GC can achieve higher performance at the same reduction rate compared to vision dataset condensation, but they struggle to scale to larger reduction rates where vision datasets can.